haberdashPI/vscode-master-key/notes.md

             id there is 14, we get an id of 7 in `toRun`
           - interestingly 7 *is* the command id, so I'm guess there's a bug there somehow
           - [X] properly get the id
-    - [ ] debug excess prefix definitions
+    - [X] debug excess prefix definitions
-        - [ ] e.g. in simple motions we are getting a prefix definition for "d w" (should only get "d")
+        - [X] e.g. in simple motions we are getting a prefix definition for "d w" (should only get "d")
               - [X] write a test for this and bisect the file contents
                 - AH HA!: this comes from using `prefixes.any`: we need to avoid any prefixes that are actually finalKey presses
-              - [ ] write a test
+              - [X] write a test
                 - it should demonstrate that when use have `prefixes.any` only `finalKey = false` bindings show up
-              - [ ] get the test to pass
+              - [X] get the test to pass
+        - [X] check that `prefixs.anyOf` does not overwrite an existing binding
     - [X] debug multiple explicit prefixes
         - seems like it isn't quite setting up the right bindings in this case
         - [x] test a simpler case: prefixes.anyOf = ["a", "b"] where "a" and "b" are